Content with multiple reader groups

 Exclusive logic for multiple groups

-When Exclusive reader group logic is selected, readers must belong to all groups in the list.
+When Exclusive reader group logic is selected in Security and access > Security settings, readers must belong to all groups in the list.

 For example, let's say we have an article restricted to groups "Apples" and "Bananas".
 With Exclusive reader group logic, this basically means that readers must belong to the Apples group AND the Bananas group: